CAHPS Emergency Department Survey

 Introducing the CAHPS Emergency Department Survey (ED CAHPS) (1:28:20)

 How To Get the CAHPS Emergency Department Survey and Administrative Guidance

 To access this survey and recommended guidelines for survey administration, please visit the Centers for Medicare & Medicaid Services (CMS) website.
+Spanish translations of the survey are also available at this site.
 No documentation for this survey is available on AHRQ's website.

 For technical assistance with this survey, contact: ED_Survey@cms.hhs.gov.

 Quality Measures from the CAHPS Emergency Department Survey

 The Emergency Department Survey produces the following measures of patient experience:

 - Communication about Medications.

 - Communication about Follow-up.